shiftyrose/shifty/README.md

 `Idea By: The Other Roles`<br>

 #### Role Description
-Mayor’s vote is counted multiple times (predetermined by the host in settings).<br>
-Depending on the options, they can call emergency meetings by using the Pet button.<br>
+Mayor’s vote is counted multiple times (predetermined by the host in settings).
+Depending on the options, they can call emergency meetings by using the Pet button.
 Additionally, there's an option where Mayor has to reveal before gaining additional votes (reveal by voting yourself)<br>

 ### Game Options
 |         Name           |                       Description                       |     Type     |  Default  |